Shōbō-ji Sansō: Overview

-Archaeological excavations from 1977 have detected the remains of four buildings, well-ordered masonry drainage ditches, wells, as well as coins from Northern Song Dynasty and Ming Dynasty, nails, roof tiles, Tenmoku tea bowls, celadon, white porcelain, and dyed plates.
+Archaeological excavations from 1977 have detected the remains of four buildings, well-ordered masonry drainage ditches, wells, as well as coins from the Northern Song dynasty and Ming dynasty, nails, roof tiles, Tenmoku tea bowls, celadon, white porcelain, and dyed plates.

 The castle site is about a 35-minute walk from Seki Station on the JR West Kansai Main Line.